 A New Day

-As the sun slowly rose above the horizon, we suddenly heard footsteps crunching on the gravel outside on the path and up the stairs and a “plonk”.
+As the sun slowly rose above the horizon, we suddenly heard footsteps crunching on the gravel outside on the path and up the stairs to our deck, followed by a “plonk”.

 Oh yes, now Dan was awake.
-But I still don’t understand why I was the one nominated to get out of bed and unzip the doors (and then all the windows), cause you know I had been camping before.
+But I still don’t understand why I was the one nominated to get out of bed and unzip the doors (and then all the windows), ’cause you know I had been camping before was his excuse.
 I still haven’t worked that one out.

 Our weekend stay included breakfast and dinner.